-There are more than 30 varieties of piranha, and they span the spectrum from vicious gang killers to peaceful scavengers.
-In most cases, they are no more violent than angelfish.
+There are more than 30 varieties of piranha, and they run the spectrum from gang mobsters to peaceful scavengers.
+In most cases though, they are no more aggressive than angelfish.
 Before you get one make sure to check your local and state laws regarding piranha.
-In about half of the U.S. states, owning piranha is banned or tightly regulated.
-Because of their aggression and difficulty maintaining them, these fish are not recommended for hobbyists.
+In most of the states in the US, owning piranha is banned or tightly regulated in order to protect wild ecosystems.
+Because of their aggression and the difficulty in maintaining them, these fish are not recommended for hobbyists.

 |Minimum Tank Size||40 gallons per fish|

 |Hardness||4 to 18 dGH|

 |Temperature||74 to 82 F (23 to 28 C)|